 In matters of commerce, Colbert established the French East India Company, the Company of the West Indies, and the Levant Company.

 But not everything was sunshine in Colbert’s life.
-Towards the end of his life, he made an enemy of Louvois who then managed to make Colbert lose favour.
+Towards the end of it, he made an enemy of Louvois who then managed to make Colbert lose favour.
 Jean-Baptiste, being not fond of wasting money at all, always urged and reminded the King to spend less of it, while Louvois took the opposite direction and flattered the King and his extravagances.
 Louis XIV got annoyed by Colbert’s reproaching and Louvois took advantage of it.

 Jean-Baptiste nevertheless continued his work although Louvois did his best to oppose him.
 Constant stomach ache was the cause of much suffering in his later life and only allowed him to consume liquids or moist bread.